-- I = Investigate changes in behavior that indicate a change in health.
-Knowing the normal (baseline) condition will help in recognizing change. <a href="INTERACT's "Stop and Watch" tool is a great resource for identifying change in health."
+- R = Remind persons in your care to perform hand hygiene routinely.
+Model expected behaviors (i.e., hand hygiene, keeping face masks in place, washing hands, covering a cough or sneeze, etc.).
+Validate appropriate behavior. - I = Investigate changes in behavior that indicate a change in health.
+Knowing the normal (baseline) condition will help in recognizing change.
 INTERACT's "Stop and Watch" tool is a great resource for identifying change in health. - D = Discuss details (preferences in food, drink, bathing schedules, etc.).
-Meeting persons "where they are" related to their strengths and weaknesses and understanding their preferences (actively listening) will go a long way toward gaining confidence and establishing routines. - E = Establish routines to assist residents' recall ability related to activities of daily living.
-Get creative use a calendar with visual cues associated with each day and time that an activity is to take place.
+Meeting persons "where they are" related to their strengths and weaknesses and understanding their preferences (actively listening) will go a long way toward gaining confidence and establishing routines. - E = Establish routines to assist recall related to activities of daily living.
+Get creative use a calendar or graphics to assist with recall related to hand hygiene, etc.

-Module 6: Guide for Leader
+Pause for PreventionModule 6: Guide for Leader